Shameel123/Understanding-Holy-Quran/Notes/10. Surah Yunus/Ruku 04/README.md

 - `Say:`
   - `'It is Allah alone Who guides to the truth.'`
 - `Then, who is more worthy to be followed - He Who guides to the truth, or he who cannot find the right way unless others guide him to it?
 What is wrong with you?
 How ill do you judge!`

+## Ayat 36

+- `Most of them only follow conjectures;`
+  - Tahfim-ul-Quran:
+    - It means that neither the authors of religion, nor philosophers, nor law makers based their opinions on knowledge but on mere guesswork and conjecture.
+    - Likewise, those who followed these religious or worldly leaders did it on the mere assumption that their authors were great people; therefore they must be right.
+That was why their forefathers and the common people followed them.
+- `and surely conjecture can be no substitute for truth.`
+- `Allah is well aware of whatever they do.`

+## Ayat 37

+- `And this Qur'an is such that it could not be composed by any unless it be revealed from Allah.`
+- `It is a confirmation of the revelation made before it and a detailed exposition of the Book.`
+- `Beyond doubt it is from the Lord of the universe.`

+## Ayat 38

+- `Do they say that the Messenger has himself composed the Qur'an?`
+- `Say:`
+  - `'In that case bring forth just one surah like it and call on all whom you can, except Allah, to help you if you are truthful.`

+## Ayat 39

+- `In fact they arbitrarily rejected as false whatever they failed to comprehend and whose final sequel was not apparent to them.`
+- `Likewise had their predecessors rejected the truth, declaring it falsehood.`
+- `Do observe, then, what was the end of the wrong-doers.`

+## Ayat 40

+- `Of those some will believe and others will not.`
+- `Your Lord knows best the mischief-makers.`